OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/github.md

 * This field data is pre-populated in JSON format according to our knowledge of system metadata (entity type, field names, lookup...).
 However, the user can edit it, based on his/her GitHub instance details for system/custom metadata.
 * Please refer to [Understanding JSON Metadata Input](#understanding-json-metadata-input) section for further details on the JSON input.

----

 # Mapping Configuration

 Map the fields between GitHub and the other system to be integrated to ensure that the data between both the systems synchronize correctly.
 <br>
-Click [Mapping Configuration](mapping-configuration) to learn the step-by-step process to configure mapping between the systems.
+Click [Mapping Configuration](../integrate/mapping-configuration.md) to learn the step-by-step process to configure mapping between the systems.
 <br>

 ## Fields available in GitHub